AliciaFrederick/choice-and-chance/content/System/+ Choice & Chance.md

 When Vitality hits zero, players are desperate and exhausted.
 They can crawl/move 5 feet per turn and can only take defensive maneuvers that don’t require movement.
 If attacked, a failed defense roll results in incapacitation.
 Another blow results in death.

 ## Characters

+[[Ka'Thand]] is a fictional world on which anything can happen.
+Where fantasy, science and other tales of whimsy and woe can be woven and explored with your friends.
+You can navigate the dangers of exploration and combat; unravel plots of intrigue, discover romance and more.
+You can tread through treacherous temples, solve complex problems and wander through cities and landscapes of your wildest imagination.
+The stories told will shape reality itself.

+Magic, or Forms - Life changes constantly, and though those changes are difficult to view over a small window of time, they can be profound at the scale of thousands of years.

+The [[Ruk]] have always been an inward-looking people, and through their practices began to gain control over their bodies, such as staving off disease by raising the temperature in their extremities to fight infection.
+The root of this is not in what a Ruk is, but how they think, and their relationship to their bodies and the outside world.

 ### Background